Fir3st/elastic-graph-recommender/README.md

 ### Import Movielens ratings

-- `prepareData.sh` is a shell script for downloading the latest movielens data (ml-20m) and unpacking it to the ml-20m folder.
+- `prepareData.sh` is a shell script for downloading the latest movielens data (ml-latest-small) and unpacking it to the ml-latest-small-filtered folder.
 - `ratingsToEs.py` is a Python 2.7 script for importing movielens data into Elasticsearch

 ### Import TMDB movie details